About Our Office Forms Registration Graduation Curriculum & Course Descriptions Student Resources Faculty Resources

-RU FERPA Policy
+Radford University FERPA Policy

 RU Family Educational Rights and Privacy Act (FERPA) Policy

-The university will not release information about a student from records, except directory information, to people (including parents) other than a specified list of exceptions without obtaining the written consent of the student.
+The University will not release information about a student from records, except directory information, to people (including parents) other than a specified list of exceptions without obtaining the written consent of the student.

-Upon request, the university will grant students who are or have been in attendance access to their educational records, except those excluded by law, and will provide an opportunity for a hearing to challenge such records.
+Upon request, the University will grant students who are or have been in attendance access to their educational records, except those excluded by law, and will provide an opportunity for a hearing to challenge such records.

 Radford University has identified the following as directory information.